evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 ## Performance

-The Xiaomi SU7 Max has a maximum power of 495 KW (673 hp/664 bhp) and a total torque of 838 nm (618 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 2.78 seconds and has a top speed of 265 km/h (165 mph).
+The Xiaomi SU7 Max packs an impressive punch with a maximum power of 495 kW (673 hp / 664 bhp) and a commanding total torque of 838 Nm (618 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 2.78 seconds, and it reaches a top speed of 265 km/h (165 mph), making it a standout in its class.

 ## Battery, range, and charging